damp11113/pafy2/README.rst

 - Command line tool (ytdl) for downloading directly from the command line
 - Retrieve the URL to stream the video in a player such as vlc or mplayer
 - Works with age-restricted videos and non-embeddable videos
-- Small, standalone, single importable module file (pafy.py)
+- Small, standalone, single importable module file (pafy2.py)
 - Select highest quality stream for download or streaming
 - Download video only (no audio) in m4v or webm format
 - Download audio only (no video) in ogg or m4a format
 - Retreive playlists and playlist metadata
 - Works with Python 2.6+ and 3.3+
-- Optionally depends on youtube-dl (recommended; more stable)
+- Optionally depends on yt_dlp (recommended; more stable)

 Documentation
 -------------

-Full documentation is available at http://pythonhosted.org/pafy
+Full documentation is available at http://pythonhosted.org/pafy (is not pafy2)

 Usage Examples
 --------------